Kitty Tsui

-Kitty Tsui (born 1952) is a Cantonese-American author, poet, actor, and bodybuilder.
-She was the first known Cantonese-American lesbian to publish a book (Words of a Woman who Breathes Fire, published in 1983).
+Kitty Tsui (born September 4, 1952) is an American author, poet, actor, and bodybuilder.
+She was the first known Asian American lesbian to publish a book (Words of a Woman who Breathes Fire, published in 1983).

 Personal life

 Tsui was born in Hong Kong and lived there with her grandmother, Chinese actress Kwan Ying Lin, until she was five.
 She then lived with her parents in Liverpool, England until they immigrated to San Francisco in 1968.
 She attended Lowell High School.
-Tsui graduated from San Francisco State University in 1975 with a Bachelor's degree in English language and literature.
+Tsui graduated from San Francisco State University in 1975 with a bachelor's degree in creative writing.

-Tsui came out as lesbian in 1973, at age 21, and was rejected by most of her family and friends.
+Tsui came out as a lesbian in 1973, at age 21, and was rejected by most of her family and friends.
 After the death of a friend in 1986, Tsui began bodybuilding.
-She says bodybuilding has allowed her to love herself and challenge male standards of beauty.

 Career

 Writing

 She is the author of Words of a Woman who Breathes Fire (the first known book by a Chinese American lesbian, published in 1983), Breathless (a short story collection of erotica involving BDSM which won the Firecracker Alternative Book Award, published in 1996), and Sparks Fly (a novel written from the perspective of a gay leatherman in San Francisco, published in 1997).
 She has also been published in over ninety anthologies and journals.

-She came out as a leather woman in 1988.
-She wrote the first leather column in the Midwest (it was called ”Leathertalk: Top to Bottom”, and published in Chicago Nightlines), gave workshops and presentations about leather, and judged leather competitions including but not limited to International Ms. Leather.
-She wrote the piece “Sex does not equal death” for the 1996 anthology The second coming: a leatherdyke reader, edited by Patrick Califia and Robin Sweeney.
+She came out as a leatherwoman in 1988.
+She wrote the first leather column in the Midwestern United States (called ”Leathertalk: Top to Bottom”, and published in Chicago Nightlines), gave workshops and presentations about leather, and judged leather competitions including International Ms. Leather.
+She wrote a piece called “sex does not equal death” for the 1996 anthology The Second Coming: A Leatherdyke Reader, edited by Patrick Califia and Robin Sweeney.

 Acting

-Tsui has acted in stage productions with the Asian American Theater Company and Lilith Women's Theater, and has been featured in five films including Nice Chinese Girls Don't: Kitty Tsui, Framing Lesbian Fashion, and Women of Gold.
+Tsui has acted in stage productions with the Asian American Theater Company and Lilith Women's Theater, as well as appearing in films including Nice Chinese Girls Don't: Kitty Tsui, Framing Lesbian Fashion, and Women of Gold.
 Tsui was a founding member of Unbound Feet, the first Asian American women's performance group, and a member of Unbound Feet Three.

 Bodybuilding

-In 1986, Tsui won the bronze medal at Gay Games II, and a gold medal at Gay Games III Vancouver Gay Games in women's physique and bodybuilding.
+Tsui won the bronze medal at the Gay Games II, 1986, and a gold medal at the 1990 Gay Games in women's physique and bodybuilding.
 She has competed in a variety of bodybuilding championships and competitions.